CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

    ![](../media/az801lab7img43.png)

-   >**Note**: In a lab environment, you can ignore any error messages referring to the change of the number of virtual processors.
+   >**Note:** In a lab environment, you can ignore any error messages referring to the change of the number of virtual processors.
 In production scenarios, you should ensure that the virtual appliance has the sufficient number of compute resources assigned to it.

 1. On the **Connect Network** page of the **Import Virtual Machine** wizard, in the **Connection** drop-down list, select **NestedSwitch (1)**, and then select **Next > (2)**.